wilds/angular-schema-form-dynamic-select/README.md

 ## Form Definition
-All settings are made in the form definition.
-Sehttp://gulpjs.com/e the app.js file for this example in use.
+All settings reside in the form definition.
+See the [app.js](https://github.com/OptimalBPM/angular-schema-form-dynamic-select/blob/master/app.js) file for this example in use.

     $scope.form = [

 ### Single select from static list
-The selection is an array of value/text objects
+The drop down items are defined by and array of value/text objects residing in the form

      {
        "key": 'select',